In order to break down food efficiently and effectively, your body needs a sufficient supply of digestive enzymes.

-As we age, however, our digestive system becomes less efficient and we begin to produce fewer digestive enzymes.
+Unfortunately, as we age, the gut becomes less efficient and we naturally begin to produce fewer digestive enzymes.
 As a result, our digestive tract gradually becomes more alkaline and it becomes more difficult for our bodies to completely break down the proteins, fats, and carbohydrates in the foods we eat.
-This process can lead to a whole host of digestive health problems ranging from excessive gas and bloating to food allergies and food intolerances.
+This process can lead to a host of digestive health problems ranging from excessive gas and bloating to food allergies and food intolerances.

-The solution is to re-acidify your intestinal tract and improve your overall digestive capabilities by supplementing with digestive enzymes.
+If your digestive symptoms are predominantly in the upper GI tract and not relieved by taking a probiotic supplement, the solution may be to re-acidify your intestinal tract and improve your overall digestive capabilities by supplementing with digestive enzymes.
 Here's how:

 - Try taking two tablets of digestive enzymes about 30 minutes before meals and two more about 10 to 15 minutes following a meal.